jotaesteves/react-vite-microfrontend/README.md

 - Build and deploy header MF to CDN/server
 - Build and deploy footer MF to CDN/server
-- Update shell application with new remote URLs
+- Update host application with new remote URLs
-- Deploy shell application
+- Deploy host application

 ### 2. Versioning Strategy

 - Use semantic versioning for each micro-frontend
-- Update remote URLs in shell when needed
+- Update remote URLs in host when needed
 - Implement fallback mechanisms for version mismatches

 ## 🛠️ Customization